 A credit score is a 3-digit number between 300 and 850.
 It represents your risk level to creditors, with 300 being the poorest, indicating a higher risk.
 Individuals with a score of 800+ are deemed low risk.
-It provides creditors insight to your payments habits before they offer you products on credit.
+It provides creditors with insight into your payment habits before they offer you products on credit.
 Mortgage lenders, for example, will charge higher interest rates for higher risk applicants.
 Landlords use this information to assess whether you will pay your rent on time.
 They can choose to turn down applicants with a history of poor bill payment behaviour.

-Credit bureaus, like Equifax and TransUnion, compile this profile of you from information they gather from the marketplace.
+Credit bureaus, like Equifax and TransUnion, compile this profile of you from the information they gather from the marketplace.
 Creditors like banks, credit card companies, government institutions, utility suppliers and retailers report back to them with R ratings attached to your record.
-An R1 indicates that you pay your bills on time and an R9 represents a defaulted debt, in the public record, which ended in a bankruptcy.
+An R1 indicates that you pay your bills on time and an R9 represents a defaulted debt, in the public record, which ended in bankruptcy.